Showing 51–60 of 71 results

 Opposition: Lost in Parliament, Alive on the Streets

-The opposition in the DPR is now paralyzed due to the dominance of a large coalition.
-Criticism is taken over by civil society and the media to keep the breath of democracy alive.
+The opposition in the DPR is now paralyzed due to the dominance of the fat coalition.
+Criticism is taken over by civil society and the media to keep democracy alive.

 Legal Material

-Historicity of the Constitutional Court, the Idea of Independence of Judicial Institutions
+Historicity of Constitutional Court, The Idea of Judicial Independence

-This article will review the history of the formation of the Constitutional Court and draw its correlation with current legal dynamics.
+This article will review the history of the formation of Constitutional Court and draw a correlation with current legal dynamics.

 Opinion